khalilmasri/my_zsh/README.md

     e.g file: main.c
          >'make main'
          >'./main'

+    **NOTE: Two test '.c' files have been left in main folder for behavior examples of a functioning program and a segfaulting program!!!
    ```

  #### 3. You can clean up '.o' files by typing the following command after usage